Prajaktatalole/Estore/README.md

 # Estore
-This is a static Website
+This is a static  Eccom Website